appuio/puppet-openshift/README.md

 * Firewall stuff!
 * Deploy Ansible user and SSH key (see profile_openshift3::ansible)
-* Default ansible_hosts_vars and merge with the one from Hiera
+* Default ansible_hosts_vars and merge with the one from Hiera -> belongs into profile?!
 * ansible_hosts_vars probably in init.pp for further processing
-* masters should also be in nodes children
 * Manage /etc/sysconfig/docker-storage-setup
 * Manage partitioning (LVM volume preparation)
 * Integrate Gluster Playbook ?
 * Registry IP
-* Masters as Nodes -> merge hashes
-* $run_ansible parameter
 * Yum Versionlock support
 * Support for OCP
 * Integration into profile_openshift3